learningequality/ricecooker/docs/chefops.md

 -----------
 Starting a chef script with the `--daemon` argument makes it listen for remote control commands from the [sushibar](https://sushibar.learningequality.org/) host.
-For more information, see [Daemonization](developer/daemonization).
+For more information, see the page on [daemonization](developer/daemonization).